hzhang0921/Reddit-Text-Mining/instructions.md

 ---
 ## Turning in your assignment

-1. Push your completed code to Github repository (depending on which team member's repository is being used to work on the project).
+1. Push your completed code to GitGub repository (depending on which team member's repository is being used to work on the project).
 2. Submit your Project Writeup/Reflection (1 per team, not 1 per person).
 This can be in the form of either:
-    + a Markdown document pushed to GitHub, or
+    - a **Markdown** document pushed to GitHub, or
+    - a project **web page**

-    + a project web page (if you choose this route, make sure there is a link to your web page in your `README.md` file in your Github repo.)
+   Make sure there is a link to your reflection document in your _README.md_ file in your GitHub repo.
+Or you could use _README.md_ file to write reflection.
 3. Create a pull request to the upstream repository.
-Learn [Creating a pull request](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request).
+Learn [Creating a pull request](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request).
-4. **This step is required for everyone.** Zip the entire project folder to a .zip file and submit it on Canvas/Assignments/Assignment 2.
-Submit the URL to your project github repository in the comment area on Canvas.
+4. **(This step is required for everyone)** Submit the URL to your project GitHub repository in the comment area on Canvas.

 ---
-*updated: 3/9/2021*
+*updated: 9/28/2021*